 LP Standard PlusTop PRO

-Not so long ago when you bought an Epiphone LP Standard you had the choice between a solid Ebony finish and a pretty flame top.
-They were basically the same guitar, only one was painted black so you couldn't see the veneer beneath.
+Not so long ago, when you bought an Epiphone LP Standard, you had the choice between a solid Ebony finish and a pretty flame top.
+They were basically the same guitar; only one was painted black so you couldn't see the veneer beneath.

 Now the field is separated.
 There is the Standard model (above) with solid tops, and the PlusTop PRO model, with gorgeous flame or quilt tops featuring burst and see-through finishes.
-There's a significant price difference between the Standard and the Standard PRO, but it's about more that appearances.
+There's a significant price difference between the Standard and the Standard PRO, but it's about more than appearances.